 The flag should never touch anything beneath it, such as the ground, the floor, water or merchandise.

 The flag should never be carried flat or horizontally, but always aloft and free.

 The flag should never be used as wearing apparel, bedding or drapery.

 The flag should never be used for advertising purposes.
 It should not be embroidered on such articles as cushions or handkerchiefs and the like, printed or otherwise impressed on paper napkins or boxes or anything that is designed for temporary use and discarded.

 No part of the flag should ever be used as a costume or athletic uniform.
 However, a flag patch may be affixed to the uniform of military personnel, firemen, policemen and members of patriotic organizations.

 The flag, when it is in such condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.

 § 9.
 Conduct during hoisting, lowering or passing of flag

 During the ceremony of hoisting or lowering the flag or when the flag is passing in a parade or in review, those present in uniform should render the military salute.
 Members of the Armed Forces and veterans not in uniform also may salute.

 All other persons present should face the flag and stand at attention with their right hand over the heart.
 Hats should be removed.
 Citizens of other countries should stand at attention.
 All such conduct toward the flag in a moving column should be rendered at the moment the flag passes.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.